langchain4j/langchain4j/docs/docs/tutorials/7-rag.md

 attempting to include as many units as possible in a single `TextSegment` without exceeding the limit set in step 1.
 If some of the units are still too large to fit into a `TextSegment`, it calls a sub-splitter.
 This is another `DocumentSplitter` capable of splitting units that do not fit into more granular units.
+All `Metadata` entries are copied from the `Document` to each `TextSegment`.
+A unique metadata entry "index" is added to each text segment.
+The first `TextSegment` will contain index=0, the second index=1, and so on.

 ### Text Segment Transformer
 More details are coming soon.